dejvokep/boosted-yaml/README.md

 8. **Settings for everything** - customize it to suite your needs just perfectly.
 9. **Performant and well documented** - just like a dream.
 10. **Open source** - if there's anything that can be improved, feel free to let me know, or contribute.
-11. **TDD (test driven development)** - don't worry about reliability, everything's tested automatically via more than 140 tests.
+11. **TDD (test driven development)** - don't worry about reliability, everything's verified automatically before production by more than 140 tests.

 All of that with quick and kind support.
 Convinced?
 Let's get you onboard.